 The days of Snapchat being used solely for sending pictures between friends are over.

-It’s an absolute necessity if you’re focusing on Generation Z as your target market.
-That’s because 71% of Gen Z use Snapchat as part of their daily routines.
-Plus, 51% of this group use Snapchat roughly 11 times each day.
+It’s absolutely necessary if you’re focusing on Generation Z as your target market.
+That’s because 52% of Gen Z use Snapchat daily, and it’s the fourth most popular platform for this generation.

-While Snapchat is known for its popularity with teens, its market penetration is starting to hit young adults and older generations as well.
+While Snapchat is known for its popularity with teens, its market penetration also retains interest amongst millennials.

 Snapchat is a viable marketing channel if your current target market falls anywhere between the ages of 12 and 34.
 But keep an eye on these trends as older generations may continue adapting to this platform.

-In Q4 of 2017, Snapchat hit 187 million active daily users.
+In Q1 of 2023, Snapchat hit 397 million active daily users.
 The platform has seen more than an 18% growth rate in terms of daily users in the last year.

-There is no sign of a slow down, and I expect these marketing trends to continue in the future.
+There is no sign of a slowdown, and we expect these marketing trends to continue in the future.

 What exactly does this mean for your business?